indygreg/python-build-standalone/docs/quirks.rst

 The macOS distributions built with this project should automatically use the terminfo database in ``/usr/share/terminfo``.
 Please file a bug report if the macOS distributions do not behave as expected.

+Starting in the first release after 20240107, the Linux distributions are configured to automatically use the terminfo database in ``/etc/terminfo``, ``/lib/terminfo``, and ``/usr/share/terminfo``.

+Also starting in the first release after 20240107, the terminfo database is distributed in the ``share/terminfo`` directory (``../../share/terminfo`` relative to the ``bin/python3`` executable) in Linux distributions.
+Note that ncurses and derived libraries don't know how to find this directory since they are configured to use absolute paths to the terminfo database and the absolute path of the Python distribution is obviously not known at build time!
+So actually using this bundled terminfo database will require custom code setting ``TERMINFO_DIRS`` before ncurses/libedit/readline are loaded.

 .. _quirk_tcl: